ekuiter/SATGraf/README.md

 1. Ouputs are `\n` delimited.
 2. There are three types of line
     1. clause lines begin with `c` followed by a space, followed by either a `+` to denote a clause added or `-` to denote a clause removed, followed with a space.
-This is followed by the space delimited list of the variables (not literals) involved in the clause. e.g. `c + 1 2 3` - this states that a clause with the variables 1, 2 and 3 is added.
+This is followed by the space delimited list of the variables (not literals) involved in the clause.
+       E.g. `c + 1 2 3` - this states that a clause with the variables 1, 2 and 3 is added.
     2. variable lines begin with a `v` followed by a space, followed by either a `p` to denote a propagated variable, or `d` to denote a decision variable.
 This is followed by a space, then either `0` to denote a false assignment or `1` to denote a true assignment or `2` to denote unassigned.
-This is followed by a space, then the variable. e.g. `v p 0 1` - this states that a the variable 1 is assigned false due to propagation.
+This is followed by a space, then the variable.
+       E.g. `v p 0 1` - this states that a the variable 1 is assigned false due to propagation.
-    3. conflict lines begin with a `!` and is followed by a space, followed by the conflict count. e.g. `!
+    3. conflict lines begin with a `!` and is followed by a space, followed by the conflict count.
+       E.g. `!
 23` - denotes that 23 conflicts have occured.